cobraa9/Network_Scanner_1.0.0/README.md

 ## Overview 🛡️

 The **Network Scanner Tool** is a Python-based cybersecurity tool designed to scan networks, detect open ports, identify running services, and assess potential vulnerabilities.
-This tool is ideal for cybersecurity researchers, and network security students who want to analyze their networks. 🖥️🔌
+This tool is ideal for cybersecurity researchers, and network security students who want to analyze their networks.

-## Features 🎯
+# Features 🎯

 - **Device Discovery:** Identify all devices connected to a given network.
 - **Port Scanning:** Scan open ports on discovered devices.
 - **Service Detection:** Identify services running on the open ports.
-- **Vulnerability Detection:** Identify known vulnerabilities based on detected services.
 - **Reporting:** Generate a summary report of the scanned network.

 ## Technologies and Libraries Used 📚